DurhamRegionHARP/ccmReportR/README.md

 ```
 ## Usage
 ### Authenticate
-Authentication with CCM implements the OAuth2.0 Device Grant flow.
-User credentials are stored in the Operating System's keyring program (Keychain on macOS, Credential Store on Windows, etc.)
+Authentication with CCM implements the [OAuth2.0 Device Authorization Grant](https://oauth.net/2/device-flow/).
+After a successful authentication, an access token is stored in the operating system's keyring program (Keychain on macOS, Credential Store on Windows, etc.)
 ```r
 library(ccmReportR)